tianhanl/backend-demo/README.md

 ## Configuration

-To configure this server, please change the corresponding items in `.env` file.
+To configure this server, please change the corresponding items in `.env.example` file, remove the `.example` part when you are satify with the configuration.

 ## Usage